teleport-network/teleport-documents/intro/README.md

 Step 1: User initiates a transaction to dApp

-User initiates a transaction to the cross-chain transfer via Teleport contract, which contains token-transfer and remote-contract-call sub-operations on Teleport chain.
+User initiates a transaction to the cross-chain transfer via Teleport basic application contract, which contains token-transfer and remote-contract-call sub-operations on Teleport Chain.

 Step 2: dApp proxy invokes XIBC multi-call contract

 Step 3: XIBC multi-call contract invoke XIBC token-transfer contract and XIBC remote-contract-call contract to generate sub-packets

-The token-transfer receiver address on Teleport chain is remote-contract-call contract, so the remote-contract-call contract can use the funds to incoke cross-chain-transfer-via-teleport contract on Teleport chain.
+The token-transfer receiver address on Teleport chain is remote-contract-call contract, so the remote-contract-call contract can use the funds to invoke cross-chain-transfer-via teleport contract on Teleport chain.